 The following sample YAML file is used to create a StorageClass with the default name of cbs in a cluster.

-apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: # annotations: # storageclass.beta.kubernetes.io/is-default-class: "true" # If this line is present, it will become the default-class, and if you do not specify a type when creating a PVC, this type will be used automatically. name: cloud-premium provisioner: cloud.tencent.com/qcloud-cbs ## The provisioner coming with the TKE cluster parameters: type: CLOUD_PREMIUM # CLOUD_BASIC, CLOUD_PREMIUM, and CLOUD_SSD are supported.
+yaml apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: # annotations: # storageclass.beta.kubernetes.io/is-default-class: "true" # If this line is present, it will become the default-class, and if you do not specify a type when creating a PVC, this type will be used automatically. name: cloud-premium provisioner: cloud.tencent.com/qcloud-cbs ## The provisioner coming with the TKE cluster parameters: type: CLOUD_PREMIUM # CLOUD_BASIC, CLOUD_PREMIUM, and CLOUD_SSD are supported.
 If it is not recognized, CLOUD_BASIC is used by default. # renewflag: NOTIFY_AND_AUTO_RENEW # renewflag indicates the CBS renewal mode.
 NOTIFY_AND_AUTO_RENEW supports notifications upon expiration and automatic renewal by month.
 NOTIFY_AND_MANUAL_RENEW supports notifications upon expiration and but not automatic renewal.
 DISABLE_NOTIFY_AND_MANUAL_RENEW does not support notifications upon expiration or automatic renewal.
-If not specified, NOTIFY_AND_MANUAL_RENEW is used by default. # paymode: PREPAID # paymode: the billing method of the cloud disk.
-The default value is POSTPAID (pay-as-you-go, which supports the **Retain** and **Delete** reclaim policies. **Retain** is only available in clusters later than V1.8). # aspid:asp-123 # You can specify a snapshot policy.
+If not specified, NOTIFY_AND_MANUAL_RENEW is used by default. # paymode: PREPAID - paymode: the billing method of the cloud disk.
+The default value is POSTPAID (pay-as-you-go, which supports the **Retain** and **Delete** reclaim policies. **Retain** is only available in cluster version 1.8 or later). # aspid:asp-123 # You can specify a snapshot policy.
 After the cloud disk is created, it will be automatically bound to this policy.
 Binding failure does not affect the creation.

 The following table lists the supported parameters.